 - base_url (str) The base URL of your JIRA installation.
 For example, for Atlassian's hosted Cloud JIRA, the base_url would be https://jira.atlassian.com - consumer_key (str) The consumer key for your Application Link on JIRA - rsa_key (str or path) The RSA private key for your Application Link on JIRA.
-This can be the contents of the key as a string, or a path to the key file on disk. - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url_for() - login_url(str, optional) the URL path for the login view.
-Defaults to / jira - authorized_url(str, optional) the URL path for the authorized view.
-Defaults to / jira/authorized.

-- session_class (class, optional) The class to use for creating a Requests session.
+This can be the contents of the key as a string, or a path to the key file on disk. - redirect_url (str) the URL to redirect to after the authentication dance is complete

+- redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
+The actual URL will be determined by flask. url_for() - login_url (str, optional) the URL path for the login view.
+Defaults to /jira - authorized_url (str, optional) the URL path for the authorized view.
+Defaults to /jira/authorized. - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to JsonOAuth1Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.

-'''
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

 flask_dance.contrib.jira.jira

-'''